jellyfin/jellyfin.org/content/developers/docs/api/authentication.md

 The next step is to show the code to the user.
 The user will then use this code in another session to authenticate.

-Depending on your app you might want to either show a "next" button to press when the user authorized the app or otherwise automatically update the Quick Connect state.
+Depending on your app you might want to either show a "next" button to press when the user is authorized the app or otherwise automatically update the Quick Connect state.
 We recommended refreshing the Quick Connect state every 5 seconds.

 Eventually the authenticated value will change to true.
 This means the user authorized your app.
 You can now use the secret to get an access token in the user api.